data wrangling

 Most of the R instructions reported in this section aim at rendering the Table of compounds file compliant with the tidy format, see Tip 1.1.
 These data-wrangling operations are split in 4 steps:

-1. In Listing 1.4, we homogenise Concentrations, Date and Duration to ISO standards, while dealing with erroneous missing values generated by fused Excel cells.
-Besides, we removed special, non-ascii characters that could not be processed by visualisation plots, such as \(NF-\kappa B\).
+1. In Listing 1.1, we homogenise Concentrations, Date and Duration to ISO standards, while dealing with erroneous missing values generated by fused Excel cells.

 Code